Tams3d/T3D-GN-Presets/Readme.md

 - Fixed `Spherify` to maintain Face Area
 - Corrected inverted scale in `Transforms to Position`

-## 🚨 Breaking Changes:
+## 🚨 Breaking Changes
 - Removed UV from `Sweep Curve`
 - Reset Position renamed to `Center Elements`
-- Removed *Offset* in `Rotate Elements`, `Set Geometry Size`, `Center Elements`
+- Removed *Offset* in `Rotate Elements` `Set Geometry Size` `Center Elements`
-- Fields are made Scale-based instead of size-based
-- Fields are optimised to use with empty which may behave oddly in different Viewport Perspective
+- Fields are optimised to use with empty which may behave oddly in different Viewport Perspective and are made Scale-based instead of size-based
-- Removed category `Generators`
+- Removed category `Generators` which includes _Distribute Points in Volume_

-# 🎯 Development:
+# 🎯 Development
-- Developments are happening on at regular basis in [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) Branch regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
+- Developments are happening on a regular basis in [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) Branch regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
 - Support for [Blender 3.5 Alpha](https://wiki.blender.org/wiki/Reference/Release_Notes) is not yet started as of now.
 [Simulation Nodes](https://builder.blender.org/download/experimental/geometry-nodes-simulation/)  will get supported eventually.
 - Dev talks are held on My [Discord Server](https://discord.gg/TNgzbZCdnY)